romanofoti/ds_blog/_posts/2017-5-4-exploring_recommenders_movielens_dataset.md

 Here, however, I make use of embeddings to exclude the missing values from the problem and provide a framework that only focuses on the known ratings.
 Embeddings are nothing more than lookup functions that, given a certain user and movie, will retrieve the respective latent factors vectors.
 Embeddings are learned from the ratings through minimization of a loss function, in this case the Mean Squared Error (MSE).

-The implementation presented here is courtesy of (TK) with minor modifications and makes use of the keras libraries and functional API.
+The implementation presented here is courtesy of Jeremy Howard at <a href="http://www.fast.ai"> fast.ai</a>, with only minor modifications, and makes use of the keras libraries and functional API.

 ```python